ksliu25/GutCheckIns/README.md

 ![logo](resources/GutCheckins.png)
 # Welcome to GutCheckIns!
 GutCheckins is a loyalty rewards webapp that allows a user to "check-in" to an establishment when they visit.
-This specific repo is in regards to the backend of the app which was built using Napa.
+This specific repo is in regards to the backend of the app which was built using Napa and is hosted on heroku at gutcheckins.herokuapp.com

+## Testing / Local hosting

+After pulling down and bundling, simply run
+<pre><code>
+be rspec spec
+</pre></code>
+to ensure all the tests are properly running and passing.

 ## Usage and API Endpoints